Multiplying And Dividing Rational Expressions

 Understanding Rational Expressions: A Refresher

 Before diving into multiplication and division, let's ensure we're on the same page regarding rational expressions themselves.
 A rational expression is simply a fraction where the numerator and the denominator are polynomials.
-For example, (3x² + 2x - 1) / (x - 5) is a rational expression.
+So naturally, for example, (3x² + 2x - 1) / (x - 5) is a rational expression.
 Understanding polynomials is key; they are expressions consisting of variables and coefficients, involving only addition, subtraction, and multiplication (no division by variables).

 Remember, just like with regular fractions, the denominator of a rational expression cannot equal zero.
 This is because division by zero is undefined.
-Therefore, any values of the variable that would make the denominator zero are considered excluded values.
+So, any values of the variable that would make the denominator zero are considered excluded values.
 Identifying these excluded values is a crucial step in working with rational expressions.

 Multiplying Rational Expressions: A Step-by-Step Guide